-As a service, PrivateVPN has some benefits that can also be seen as liabilities.
+As it seems from our PrivateVPN review, the service has some benefits that can also be seen as liabilities.
 You may appreciate their port forwarding, but it also cannot be disabled.
-They offer several varieties of encryption, which may end up being more confusing to the user and offer little practical difference.
+They offer several varieties of encryption, which may end up being more confusing to the user rather than more secure, offering little practical difference.

-The service unblocks most media streaming websites but has UI problems with the streaming servers’ selection screen.
+The service unblocks most online media streaming websites but has UI problems with the streaming servers’ selection screen.
+There are no virtual servers, but the amount of server locations seems limited.
 So, for every benefit, you can find a corresponding drawback.

 Who owns PrivateVPN?